 Ovum: An egg.

-Pelvic Inflammatory Disease (PID): Inflammation of the uterus, fallopian tubes, and ovaries; a cause of infertility in some women.
+Pelvic Inflammatory Disease (PID): Inflammation of the uterus, fallopian tubes, and ovaries due to infection; a cause of infertility in some women.

 Polycystic Ovary Syndrome (PCOS): A common hormonal condition in which an imbalance in the sex hormones may cause menstrual abnormalities, skin and hair changes, obesity, infertility and other long-term health problems.
 The name comes from the multiple small cysts which line the ovaries of most women with the disorder.